kaichogami/asishpandadev/README.md

 ### Content Not Updating
 - Make sure you're running `npm run dev` for auto-rebuilding
 - Check that your markdown files are in the correct directory
-- Verify metadata in `config.yml` matches your file names
+- For featured content, verify the content `id` is listed in `config/featured.json`
+- For categorization, ensure the `tag` field matches tags defined in `config/writing_types.json`

 ### CSS Not Loading
 - Ensure `static/style.css` exists